 - Like this, we can find the Average of the column.

-- Summarize a List of Names in Excel (5 Effective Ways)
+- How to Summarize a List of Names in Excel

-- Summarize Data by Multiple Columns in Excel
+- How to Summarize Data by Multiple Columns in Excel

-- How to Summarize Data Without Pivot Table in Excel
+- How to Create Summary Table from Multiple Worksheets in Excel